TheophileMt92/theophile-mouton/portfolio.md

                     description: "Overview of Project 3, highlighting its unique aspects and contributions to the research area."
                 },
                 project4: {
-                    title: "Project 4 Title",
-                    description: "Summary of Project 4, emphasizing its goals, methodology, and key findings."
-                }
+                    title: "Macroecological analyses of biodiversity change in New Zealand Rivers. ",
+                    description: "This project constituted the core of my PhD project. " }
             };
             tabs.forEach(tab => {